George Church (geneticist): Personal life

 George identifies as a sentientist.
 Sentientism is a naturalistic worldview that grants moral consideration to all sentient beings.

 In the context of the Personal Genome Project, journalists at Forbes and Wired have noted Church's openness about his health issues, including dyslexia, narcolepsy, and high cholesterol (one of the motivations for his vegan diet).
+Church has many of his best ideas during the brief naps caused by his narcolepsy, and therefore does not treat it.

 Church collaborated with transhumanist entrepreneur James Clement on the Supercentenarian Research Study, which aims to sequence the genomes of supercentenarians in hopes of discovering potential genetic factors behind their longevity.
+As of 2023, he is part of the Enhanced Games scientific and ethical advisory commission.